joerup2004/omega/README.md

-# omega
+# Omega Calculator
-Omega Calculator - Your everyday calculator with so many features
+Your everyday calculator with so many features

 Basic Calculator
 Scientific Calculator